wineslab/colosseum-scope/README.md

 Due to space limitations, only a selection of these scenarios is currently available on Colosseum.
 The remaining scenarios can be built and installed upon request.

+## Running on Testbeds External to Colosseum
+The command line option `--generic-testbed` should facilitate running SCOPE outside the Colosseum environment.

+## Troubleshooting
+- Command-line options are not applied: Sometimes it may look like the CLI options are not applied.
+These options are overridden by the configuration file, if passed.

 ## References
 <a id="1">[1]</a>
 L. Bonati, S. D'Oro, S. Basagni, and T. Melodia,